 Our Skilled Surgical Procedures

-Surgery & Sedation - From minor to major surgeries, Snowden Animal Hospital offers experienced surgical care in our modern, updated, and sterile surgical environment.
-Our skilled veterinarian conducts every surgery with the utmost care and professionalism to ensure that your pet’s experience goes as smooth as possible
+From minor to major surgeries, Snowden Animal Hospital offers experienced surgical care in our modern, updated, and sterile surgical environment.
+Our skilled veterinarian conducts every surgery with the utmost care and eye to detail to ensure that your pet’s experience goes as smooth as possible.

 - Removal of tumors

 - Orthopedic surgeries – performed by mobile orthopedic surgeon

 - Pyometra surgery

 Anesthesia: The anesthetics used during surgery are selected depending upon breed, size and preexisting conditions of the pet and help to minimize the risk of surgery complications while still maintaining maximum pain control.
 Regular monitoring helps to make sure your pet is safe at all times.
 An IV-line is placed as a standard of safety, providing fluids and a quick administering site for medications.
 IV fluids also help to speed up the recovery process following a major surgery.

 Pre-Surgical Instructions for Your Pets